Sorrento & Area Community Health Centre Society Board

 This Society was born from the Sorrento and Area Community Association, which originally applied for the Nurse Practitioner position under the NP4BC program.
 The Society was incorporated on April 22, 2014 to provide operational and management services for the Health Centre.
 The Board is made up of volunteer Directors who provide governance.
 The Society is a registered Charitable Organization.
 The Society's AGM is in May.

-The Health Centre is a partnership between Interior Health, who provides our Nurse Practitioner and other supports, and the Society.
-The Society is responsible for the Health Centre lease, utilities, staffing of our Medical Office Assistants (MOA's) along with three quarters of their salary, and insurance.
-Funding for the Centre comes from donations, non Medical Services Plan fees charged for services, and our annual fundraiser, Name That Tune, held each November.
-The Ministry of Health made a one time contribution to the Health Centre to help cover operating expenses, which when presented was intended to last for three years.
-Due to prudent management, we have been able to extend that contribution to 6 years.
+The Health Centre is a partnership between Interior Health, who provides our Nurse Practitioners, as well as financial support, equipment, and supplies, and the Society.
+The Society is responsible for the Health Centre lease, utilities, staffing of our Medical Office Assistants (MOA's) along with payroll and insurance.
+Funding for the Centre comes from Interior Health, which covers most of the day to day operations of the Health Centre, donations, non Medical Services Plan fees charged for services, and fundraisers.
+The Society's funds are used for renovations, equipment, and supplies not provided by Interior Health.

-Our Board is currently Celia Dyer, President; Eldene Lindberg, Secretary; Michelle Moore, Treasurer; Barry Stokes, Past President; and Directors Dani Gratto, Allan Hanson, and Brittany Lawrence.
+Our Board is currently Celia Dyer, President; Eldene Lindberg, Secretary; Michelle Moore, Treasurer; Barry Stokes, Past President; and Directors Susan Dobson, Dani Gratto, Allan Hanson, Brittany Lawrence and Randy Rasmussen.